Diving In: 7 Cool Dive Bars in Greater Grand Forks

 Our awesome downtown makes Grand Forks the city I know and love.
 There are so many great daytime restaurants that quietly transition to serve as great hangout bars once the sun goes down.
 However, there is a quieter, more local side to Grand Forks that requires a trip off the beaten path to find.
 I’m talking dive bars.
 Between the bar itself and the patrons that frequent them, these bars have a ton of character.
 Here are a few of my favorite dives:

-7 Dive Bars in Greater Grand Forks
+Dive Bar in Grand Forks

-1. The Parrot’s Cay
+Dive Bars in Grand Forks: The Parrot’s Cay

 What’s up world!
 My name is Will West and I’m from Pineville, Louisiana.
 I went to college at Ole Miss and the Air Force decided that I was moving to North Dakota after graduation – a decision I couldn’t be happier with!
 I am 24 years old and have lived in Grand Forks for the last two years.
 I love watching sports, listening to live music, making new friends, and trying new things.
 Luckily, Grand Forks caters to all of those!
 I hope you like the reads and that we bump into each other someday!
 Until then, keep enjoying life!